 In response to the ever-changing ways which health care is delivered to patients, in 2018 Goodwin Community Health, Families First Health and Support Center of Portsmouth and Seabrook, and Lilac City Pediatrics of Rochester took the significant leap of becoming a single organization to improve patient access, quality and financial sustainability.
 The merged entity, Greater Seacoast Community Health, serves about 20,000 of our friends and neighbors in need of affordable health care.
 Our organization now has over 300 employees dedicated to our mission: Delivering innovative, compassionate, integrated health services and support that are accessible to all in our community, regardless of ability to pay.

 Visit GetCommunityHealth.org to learn more about all of our merged organizations.

-- Goodwin and Families First will each still be in the same convenient locations and go by the same names.
+- Goodwin and Families First are each still be in the same locations and go by the same names.

 1. A Good Fit: Shared Missions

 This merger leverages the fact that Families First and Goodwin have:

 - a 30-year history of collaborating and sharing best practices and resources

 - nearly identical charitable missions, organizational structures and core services (integrated primary, prenatal, dental and behavioral health care)

 - strong management and administrative operations